typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 This RFC proposes a set of guidelines and tooling recommendations for managing changes as addons adopt TypeScript throughout the Ember ecosystem, as part of the path to making TypeScript a first-class citizen in Ember as a whole.

-This RFC does *not* attempt to solve—
+This RFC does *not* attempt to solve --

 - the problem of stability for ambient types distributed separately from the package they represent (e.g. from DefinitelyTyped in the `@types` namespace)
 - performance regression analysis